HITB-CyberWeek/hitbsecconf-ctf-2022/README.md

 This year we have had some innovations:

-* New scoring system (we will use it for the second time, first one was at [HITB PRO CTF 2021](https://github.com/HITB-CyberWeek/proctf-2021/))
+* New scoring system (we use it for the second time, first one was at [HITB PRO CTF 2021](https://github.com/HITB-CyberWeek/proctf-2021/))
 * New flag format: `TEAM042_PNFP4DKBOV6BTYL9YFGBQ9006582ADCX`
 * Non-playable teams
 * Reverse proxies with per-team limits for services
 * DNS names for all services (e.g. `example.team42.ctf.hitb.org`)

-You can read details on official contest website: https://ctf.hackerdom.ru/hitb-ctf-singapore-2022/.
+You can read the details on the official contest website: https://ctf.hackerdom.ru/hitb-ctf-singapore-2022/.

 Official conference website: https://conference.hitb.org/hitbsecconf2022sin/.